OleksiiKuzminov/folio-eureka-ai-dev/docs/onboarding/po-claude-code-onboarding.md

 ### Step 2 — Switch to **Plan mode** before drafting

-Switch the session into **Plan mode** — use the mode toggle in the Desktop app (in the CLI, press **Shift+Tab**).
+Switch the session into **Plan mode** — use the mode selector next to the send button in the Desktop app (in the CLI, press **Shift+Tab**).

-In Plan mode the agent will not write any files or take actions — it only **proposes** a draft in the chat.
-This is exactly what you want for ticket writing.
+In Plan mode the agent may still read files and look things up, but it does not create or change anything — it only **proposes** a draft in the chat.
+This is exactly what you want while writing and refining a ticket.

 ### Step 3 — Invoke the skill with your prompt